<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314422863474747&amp;ev=PageView&amp;noscript=1">

 Superpowering the human body

+At Cionic, we're building bionic clothing that can analyze and augment human movement, enabling the body to move with more freedom and control.
 In addition to being lightweight and durable, our system is driven by powerful algorithms that adapt in real-time to each individual's mobility needs.

 And we have created open APIs that enable researchers and clinicians to create new solutions as easily as building an app for your phone.

-Our Story
+Our story

-CIONIC was founded in 2018 by serial entrepreneur Jeremiah Robison, who believed that there must be better options for his daughter's cerebral palsy diagnosis than crutches, walkers, and wheelchairs.
+Cionic was founded in 2018 by serial entrepreneur Jeremiah Robison, who believed that there must be better options for his daughter's cerebral palsy diagnosis than crutches, walkers, and wheelchairs.

 He knew from a 20 year career driving innovation at companies like Apple, Openwave, Slide, and Jawbone that advances in sensing, machine learning, and materials presented an opportunity to design nuanced assistive systems that adapt elegantly to individual mobility needs.